FIWARE/tutorials.IoT-over-MQTT/README.md

 ## Enabling Context Broker Commands

-Having connected up the IoT Agent to the IoT devices, we now need to inform the Orion Context Broker that the commands are available.
-In other words we need to register the IoT Agent as a [Context Provider](https://github.com/FIWARE/tutorials.Context-Providers/) for the command attributes.
+Having connected up the IoT Agent to the IoT devices, the Orion Context Broker was informed that the commands now are available.
+In other words the IoT Agent registered itself as a [Context Provider](https://github.com/FIWARE/tutorials.Context-Providers/) for the command attributes.

 Once the commands have been registered it will be possible to ring the **Bell**, open and close the **Smart Door** and